nsrau/azure-docs.it-it/articles/dns/dns-import-export.md

 <properties
-   pageTitle="Importare ed esportare un file di zona del dominio in DNS di Azure con l'interfaccia della riga di comando | Microsoft Azure" description="Informazioni su come importare ed esportare un file di zona DNS in DNS di Azure con l'interfaccia della riga di comando di Azure" services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Import and export a domain zone file to Azure DNS using CLI| Microsoft Azure" description="Learn how to import and export a DNS zone file to Azure DNS by using Azure CLI" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>